vrathee-redhat/redhat_access_angular_ui/README.md

 This should generate all required files and then scrape all keys for translations.
 All intermediate files should be deleted afterwards automatically.

 ## Release process

-1. npm install -g versiony-cli
+bump version needs versiony-cli.
+To install versiony-cli use this command: npm install -g versiony-cli

-2. Run ./bump-version.sh <new-version>
+Run ./bump-version.sh <new-version>